LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/validation-controller.rst.txt

       return "redirect:";
    }

-The flow of this request can be described like this:
+The flow of this request can be described as follows:

 #.
 Server receives ``POST`` request
 #.
 Server creates ``newEvent`` object using request parameters